Satayu47/IncidentResponse_Porsche/CONTRIBUTING.md

-# Phase 2 Development
+# Phase 2 Implementation Notes

-If you're working on the automation part, here's how Phase 1 works and what it spits out.
+Working on the response automation portion of this project.
+Phase 1 handles incident analysis and classification - Phase 2 needs to implement the actual response actions.

-## What Phase 2 should do
+## Architecture Overview

-Take the incident analysis from Phase 1 and actually do something about it:
+Phase 2 should process the JSON output from Phase 1 and execute appropriate response playbooks based on:
-1. Parse the JSON from Phase 1
+- Incident classification
-2. Figure out what actions to take
+- Confidence scores from the ML model
-3. Execute them automatically if we're confident enough
+- Extracted indicators of compromise
-4. Escalate weird stuff to humans
+- Available vulnerability context

-## Data format from Phase 1
+## Output Schema

-The JSON looks like this:
+JSON structure from Phase 1:

 ```json
 {